facebookresearch/CrypTen/README.md

 --------------------------------------------------------------------------------

 CrypTen is a framework for Privacy Preserving Machine Learning built on PyTorch.
-Its goal is make secure computing techniques accessible to Machine Learning practitioners.
+Its goal is to make secure computing techniques accessible to Machine Learning practitioners.
 It currently implements [Secure Multiparty Computation](https://en.wikipedia.org/wiki/Secure_multi-party_computation) as its secure computing backend and offers three main benefits to ML researchers:

 1. It is machine learning first.
-The framework presents the protocols via a `CrypTensor` object that looks and feels exactly like a PyTorch tensor.
+The framework presents the protocols via a `CrypTensor` object that looks and feels exactly like a PyTorch `Tensor`.
 This allows the user to use automatic differentiation and neural network modules akin to those in PyTorch.

 2. CrypTen is library-based.
 It implements a tensor library just as PyTorch does.
-   This makes it easier for practitioners to debug, experiment, and explore ML models.
+   This makes it easier for practitioners to debug, experiment on, and explore ML models.

 3. The framework is built with real-world challenges in mind.
 CrypTen does not scale back or oversimplify the implementation of the secure protocols.